OpenMDAO/POEMs/POEM_068.md

 for the next backtracking iteration.
 Three main options exist:

 1. **Cold Start:**  Use the initial guesses to the model at the onset of the optimization problem.
-2. **Warm Start:**  Use the final states from the previous optimization iteration.
+2. **Restart From Previous:**  Use the final states from the previous optimization iteration.
-3. **Restart**:  Use cached states from the last successful model evaluation.
+3. **Restart From Successful**:  Use cached states from the last successful model evaluation.

-Currently, OpenMDAO relies on the *warm start* method because in general it behaves well for consecutive successful model evaluations.
+Currently, OpenMDAO relies on the *restart from previous* method because in general it behaves well for consecutive successful model evaluations.
 However, models that rely on nonlinear solvers to resolve implicit relationships are vulnerable to a number of failure cases that break the warm start approach during backtracking.